 - Slavic Foods: Pierogi – traditional potato-cheese filled noodle pockets served with butter and onions.
 Hulupki – cabbage leaves stuffed with savory beef and pork filling, roasted in tomato sauce.
 Baba’s recipe!
 Borsch – traditional hearty Russian beet vegetable soup, served with sour cream.
 Kielbasi – traditional smoked Polish sausage on a roll, with sauerkraut.
 Hot dog – plain or with sauerkraut.

-- Ethiopian Food: Key Wat with spicy spinach – Tender morsels of beef served in spicy sauce made with traditional Ethiopian spices served with authentically prepared Ethiopian spinach and Injera bread.
+- Ethiopian Foods: Key Wat with spicy spinach – Tender morsels of beef served in spicy sauce made with traditional Ethiopian spices served with authentically prepared Ethiopian spinach and Injera bread.

 - Beer and Wine Garden